type of companies in India

 Statutory Companies

 “Statutory companies” are kinds of companies in India constituted by a Special Act of Parliament or State Legislature.
 The provisions of the Companies Act, 2013 do not apply to them.
-Examples of these types of companies are Reserve Bank of India, Life Insurance corporation of India, etc.
+Examples of these types of companies are Reserve Bank of India, Life Insurance Corporation of India, etc.

 Registered Companies